Bird feeding: Impact

 A 1918 call from the U.S. Department of Agriculture to feed birds in the winter.

 A study conducted in Sheffield, England, found that the abundance of garden birds increased with levels of bird feeding.
 This effect was only apparent in those species that regularly take supplementary food, raising the possibility that bird feeding was having a direct effect on bird abundance.
 In contrast, the density of feeding stations had no effect on the species richness (number of different bird species present) in a neighbourhood.

 The use of bird feeders has been claimed to cause environmental problems; some of these were highlighted in a front-page article in The Wall Street Journal.

 Prior to the publication of The Wall Street Journal article, Canadian ornithologist Jason Rogers also wrote about the environmental problems associated with the use of bird feeders in the journal Alberta Naturalist.
 In this article, Rogers explains how the practice of feeding wild birds is inherently fraught with negative impacts and risks such as fostering dependency, altering natural distribution, density and migration patterns, interfering with ecological processes, causing malnutrition, facilitating the spread of disease and increasing the risk of death from cats, pesticides, hitting windows and other causes.
 In the UK, introduced eastern gray squirrels can consume significant volumes of food intended for birds.
 An experimental study providing supplementary food during the breeding season found that predation levels by corvids and eastern gray squirrels were higher when nests were located in close proximity to filled feeders.

 In a paper in the journal Oecologia, it was reported that feeding of blue tits and great tits with peanut cake over a long time period significantly reduced brood size.
 This was driven by smaller clutch sizes in both species and lower hatching success rates for blue tits.

 Studies by the University of Freiburg and Environment Canada found that blackcaps migrating to Great Britain from Germany had become adapted to eating food supplied by humans.
 In contrast blackcaps migrating to Spain had bills adapted to feeding on fruit such as olives.

 Providing supplementary food at feeding stations may also change interactions with other species.
 Aphids and carabid beetles are more likely to be predated by birds near bird feeders.

 Economy

 Large sums of money are spent by ardent bird feeders, who indulge their wild birds with a variety of bird foods and bird feeders.
 Over 55 million Americans over the age of 16 feed wild birds and spend more than $3 billion a year on bird food, and $800 million a year on bird feeders, bird baths, bird houses and other bird feeding accessories.
 The activity has spawned an industry that sells supplies and equipment for the bird feeding hobby.

-In some cities or parts of cities (e.g. Trafalgar Square in London) feeding pigeons is activity discouraged by government, either because they compete with vulnerable native species, or because they abound and cause pollution and/or noise.
+In some cities or parts of cities (e.g. Trafalgar Square in London) pigeons are activity discouraged by government, either because they compete with vulnerable native species, or because they abound and cause pollution and/or noise.